How to Pose for Professional Headshots

 You have got to be sincere.
 As your sincerity is felt by your subject it will be reflected in their openness to talk.
 This small chat can be ended with “let’s go make a picture” as you move to the shooting area.

 Pose by allowing the subject to get comfortable.
-Find something camera-wise or lighting-wise that “will only take a minute”, this after placing the subject on the posing stool and directing them as to the position of the camera.
+Find something camera-wise or lighting-wise that “will only take a minute”, after placing the subject on the posing stool and directing them as to the position of the camera.
+This pause in work will give the subject an opportunity to show what they feel comfortable with.
+Hands on the table, posing table, or arms crossed or whatever.
+They may strike the very thing that becomes their first pose.
+Watch closely.
+Then it’s back to work.

 The Conversation I Have to Direct Is Like This